Fees and Financial Help

 Please note that all uniform, kit and equipment which is deemed as essential for you to complete your course will be provided to you by the faculty team if you are studying a level 3 course and you are aged 19 or above.

-*Due to government funding regulations, this does not apply to learners studying level 3 courses in dog grooming, public services, science, sport science, counselling or teaching assistants.
+*Due to government funding regulations, this does not apply to learners studying level 3 courses in dog grooming, public services, music, sport science, forensic science, counselling or teaching assistants.
 Learners studying these courses will need to pay the full course fee; however, they may be eligible for the government’s Advanced Learner Loan, which will cover the course fees.
 CWA have produced a Learner and Funding Information letter which includes information on how to apply for the Advanced Learner Loan; to request a copy, please click here.

 Fees for our part-time courses vary, depending on the level of qualification they offer.
 Our recreational evening courses, most of which do not offer a formal qualification, have the associated fees listed on the course page.